N-R-K/shellmarks/README.md

 ## Usage

-By default shellmark uses `~/.local/share/shellmarks` as the bookmark directory.
+By default shellmarks uses `~/.local/share/shellmarks` as the bookmark directory.
 This can be changed via the `$SH_MARKS` environment variable.

 Adding a bookmark.
 If [target] is omitted the current working directory `$PWD`, will be used.